egedenizgoktas/AI-RISK-RADAR/README.md

 ## Feature Engineering

 The original World Bank indicators do not directly measure AI infrastructure risk.
-Therefore, feature engineering was one of the most important parts of the project.
+Therefore, feature engineering is one of the core parts of this project.

 The goal was to transform raw macro indicators into variables that better represent the business problem.